oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

             return :APP_PAGE_ID = 3;
             </copy>
         ```
         >Note: Page number may vary depending on your application.
-Replace the page number with your faceted search page.
+Replace the page number with your faceted search page number if it differs.

     !["Click App Builder"](images/assistant-server.png "")